kablaa/CTF-Workshop/guide.md

 #### I Don't Care If You Think Python Sucks

  We chose to go over Python because we felt like it.
 If you have a problem with that, you can open up EMACS, write your own CTF guide in LaTeX, and talk about how much you love Ruby there.
-Ok, now that that's over with let talk about sockets.
+Ok, now that that's over with lets talk about sockets.

 ### 3.1 Sockets